 20% of sales of these prints are directly donated to Ol Pejeta and their protection of Najin and Fatu.

-What happened on that spring day in 2016 led me to the charitable partners I work with now.
+What happened on a spring day in 2016 led me to the charitable partners I work with now.
 These organizations have allowed me to integrate giving into my creative business because of their outstanding work and the partnerships we’ve created.

 Inside my signature course for photographers, The Abundance Plan, I support my students in finding creative ways to integrate the issues and causes they care about into their business models.